elydre/aledlang/README.md

 - `-h` Print a help message in the console like every good program
 - `-r` (compl) Compile to elf i386 and run it (implies `-b`)
 - `-s` (intrp) Like `-d` but wait for a key press between each step
-- `-v` Dump version and don't give you bugger 🍔 like it's impossible
+- `-v` Dump version and don't give you a burger 🍔 as it's impossible

 ## Syntax

-The language was designed to be written on a single line 🪦, the number, keyword and operator must be separated by any non-null quantity of any whitespace.
+The language was designed to be written on a single line 🪦.
+Number, keywords and operators must be separated by any non-null quantity of any whitespace.

 ### Pushs